 Correct anchovy preservation

-A frequent question is how to properly preserve anchovies.
-Although they are canned goods, their handling directly affects quality:
+A common question is how to store anchovies correctly.
+Although they are a preserve, their handling directly affects quality:

-Anchovies in glass jar: Always refrigerate once opened.
-Glass allows you to see if the oil has properly covered all the fillets.
-Ensure that any remaining fillets are submerged after each use.
+Jarred anchovies: Always refrigerate once opened.
+The glass allows you to see if the oil has adequately covered all the fillets.
+Ensure that the remaining fillets are submerged after each use.

-Salted anchovies: They can be preserved for months (even years) in their salt barrel.
-Once opened, keep the anchovies covered in salt in a sealed container in the refrigerator.
-Clean under the tap before consuming: remove salt, central bone, and skin.
+Salted anchovies: They are preserved for months (even years) in their salt barrel.
+Once opened, keep the anchovies covered in salt in a closed container in the refrigerator.
+Clean under the tap before consuming: remove the salt, the central spine, and the skin.

 A common mistake: Storing an opened can directly in the refrigerator.
-The metal can impart flavor to the oil and anchovies.
+The metal can transfer flavor to the oil and anchovies.
 Always transfer to a glass or ceramic container.

 Frequently asked questions